Francis Arkwright (politician): Early life in England

 Arkwright was born on 17 March 1846 and baptised on 13 April of that year in Mayfield, Staffordshire, England.
 His parents were The Reverend Godfrey Harry Arkwright (c.
 1815–1866) and Frances Rafela Fitzherbert Arkwright (1823–1849).
 Richard Arkwright was his great-grandfather, and Sir William Fitzherbert, 1st Baronet was a maternal great-grandfather.
 His brother William Harry was born one year earlier.
 A sister Alice was three years younger; his mother died one week after giving birth to her.
 Arkwright was 16 when his father remarried.
 Through his stepmother, he had three more siblings; Marian, Godfrey Edward and Walter.
 His father died young when Francis Arkwright was only 20.
 William Harry became the vicar of St Mary's Church, Wirksworth in 1893 and held the position until 1902.

 Arkwright was educated at Eton College.

 On 2 June 1868, he married Louisa Elizabeth Jane Milbank, the daughter of Henry John Milbank and Lady Margaret Henrietta Maria Grey, at St Paul's Church, Knightsbridge in London.
-George Grey, 6th Earl of Stamford was a grandfather of his wife.
-Arthur Duncombe married Arkwright's mother's sister Katherine Henrietta Venezia Milbank.

-The Arkwrights had one daughter, Margaret Louise Arkwright, born on 28 April 1873.
-His wife died on 6 May 1873, one week after giving birth.
+The Arkwrights had one daughter.

 Arkwright owned Overton Hall in Derbyshire in 1873.
 Previously owned by Joseph Banks, Overton Hall became a Grade II* listed building in 1967.
 Arkwright purchased Coton House in Churchover, Warwickshire, in 1874 including the manorial rights and patronage.
 At Arkwright's death, the house passed to his nephew Bertram Arkwright (first son of William Harry Arkwright).
 Coton House was listed as a Grade II* listed building in 1951.
 Bertram Arkwright's second son was the cricketer Francis Arkwright (1905–1942).

 In 1875, Arkwright married Evelyn Addington Wells; there were no children from this second marriage.
 In 1876, Arkwright was initiated as a Freemason at Scarsdale Lodge No.681.

 Arkwright was Member of Parliament (MP) for East Derbyshire from 1874 to 1880.